-The Olympus PEN-F and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were announced in January 2016.
+The Olympus PEN-F and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public in January 2016.
 The PEN-F is a mirrorless interchangeable lens camera, while the ZS100 is a fixed lens compact.
-The cameras are based on a Four Thirds (PEN-F) and an one-inch sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on a Four Thirds (PEN-F) and an one-inch (ZS100) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is notably smaller (20 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the ZS100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the ZS100 has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.